aaraya1516/bioinformatics/README.md

 bioinformatics
 ==============

-tcl scripts for bioinformatics on coursera.com
+python and tcl scripts for bioinformatics on coursera.com

 https://class.coursera.org/bioinformatics-001